sargonpiraev/gitlab-mcp-server/CONTRIBUTING.md

-# Contributing to GitLab MCP Server
+# Contributing to GitLab

-Thank you for your interest in contributing to the GitLab MCP Server!
+Thank you for your interest in contributing to the GitLab!
 This guide will help you get started with development.

 ## 🔧 Development Setup